udacity/create-your-own-adventure/english/alchemy/alchemy.md

 As time passes the coin solidifies as it cools.
 It begins to look interesting...

-You've gained 1 gold coin!
+You have gained 1 gold coin!

 You decide to play it safe and repeat the process a few times.
 Who knows how many coins the high-score currently is or how many you will need on your adventure?